XiLinStats/ManyData/README.md

 # ManyData
+This repo contains code for our article [blah][(https://www.google.com](https://arxiv.org/abs/2304.02339))

-Combining datasets for causal inference
+Combining randomized and observational data for causal inference